Neubauer Family Assistant Professor of Anthropology

 PhD, Yale University, 2017

-Ryan Cecil Jobson is a social scientist trained in sociocultural anthropology and African American Studies.
+Ryan Cecil Jobson is an anthropologist and social critic of the Caribbean and the Americas.
 His research and teaching engage issues of energy and extractivism, states and sovereignty, climate and crisis, race and capital.

 Office: Haskell 216